shahbaz-ahmad/shahbaz-ahmad.github.io/_posts/2020-10-02-azure-application-proxy.md

 # Publishing On-Premises Web Application
-I have configured a one page web application, the details can be seen <a href="./2020-10-02-web-app-windows-authentication.md" target="_blank">here</a>.
+I have configured a one page web application, the details can be seen <a href="web-app-windows-authentication.md" target="_blank">here</a>.

 To publish this on-premises application to external users:

-- Go to Azure **Active Directory | Enterprise Applications**
+- Go to Azure Active Directory | Enterprise Applications
 - Click **On-premises application**

     ![](/images/aadap/aadap_publish_webapp.png)